vstconsulting/polemarch/doc/gui.rst

 .. image:: gui_gif1/create_git_project.gif

 As you can see at the gif-image above for GIT project it is possible to choose a branch to what user want to sync.
+In this example user has synced his GIT project from 'master' branch to 'other' branch.
+'Arrow' icon in the branch input field shows us, that project will be sync from one branch to another.
+If there is no 'arrow' icon, it means, that next time project will be sync to the same branch as you can see it in 'Branch' input field.

 If you update something in your GIT repository, don't forget to run sync in Polemarch for pulling your changes.